 A contract which governs the transfer of tangible research materials between involved in a research project, when the recipient intends using these materials for their own research purposes.
 It usually specifies the rights and obligations of the provider and the recipient with respect to the transferred materials, including which materials will be transferred, the work to be done on the materials, the conditions of storage and management.
-There is usually an agreement about collaborative opportunities for the provider in the analysis (e.g. authorship on publications), and MTAs are thus an important means of protecting the interests of researchers who collect and supply the data/materials, in addition to the rights of study participants.
+There is usually an agreement about collaborative opportunities for the provider in the analysis (e.g. authorship on publications), and MTAs are thus an important means of protecting the interests of researchers who collect and supply the data / materials.